poojas4998/scRNA-Analysis/README.md

 generate_venn_intersections: Finding the genes that are intersecting

+heatmap_rudimentary doesnt have a function for a heatmap.
+It has the heatmap and is in a loop/vector.
+(Generates multiple heatmaps based on  for example sample vs pbs which contains the top genes and its expression in each cluster)

-(Addtional Updates which could be made - Combining plot_venn_diagram and generate_venn_intersections)
+(Addtional Updates which could be made - Combining plot_venn_diagram and generate_venn_intersections , could make the heatmap_rudimentary into a function)

 # Load packages
 suppressPackageStartupMessages(library(dplyr))